 Not only did coffee promote the spirit of our nation, but business was often conducted in these favorite gathering places.
 The New York Stock Exchange evolved from the Tontine Coffee House.
 Other important cities saw their coffee houses become hubs of political discussion and commerce.

 George C. Washington and His Company

 Over a century later in 1908, as George C. Washington (who claimed to be a distant relative of our first president) was waiting for his wife to join him for coffee on their coffee plantation in Guatemala when he noticed a powdery substance forming on the spout of his silver coffee pot.
 Being intrigued as both a chemist and an inventor, he experimented further.
 His determination led him to establish the first commercial instant coffee process with his company, the G. Washington Coffee Refining Company of Morris Plains, New Jersey.
-During World War I, the company's entire output was requisitioned by the US Army to provide the soldiers with their "cup of George" in the valiant effort to defend Europe.
+During WWI, the company's entire output was requisitioned by the US Army to provide soldiers with their "cup of Geo." in the valiant effort to defend Europe.
 His company maintained its dominance in the coffee market for several decades.

 George Washington Inn

 More recently, in the development of George Washington Inn on Washington's beautiful Olympic Peninsula, the owners began a search for a fine coffee that would honor our founding father's legacy.
 The setting of a west-coast Mount Vernon replica seemed to call for a beverage that would link the historical aspects of George Washington's era to the 21st century.
 Upon discovering the family connection through the former G. Washington Coffee Refining Company, there was an added impetus to carry on the coffee tradition.

 ®, a specialty gourmet coffee, was reborn with a commitment to live up to the high standard set by the Washington name and the former company.George Washington Coffee